Neuchâtel and its surroundings

 On foot, the Belle Epoque route invites you to take a leap back in time to the 20th century, a period that marked Neuchâtel with its splendour.

-Finally, dare to climb up to the Ermitage valley, a real haven of peace offering an exceptional panorama of the city's roofs and the lake.
+Finally, dare to climb up to the Ermitage Valley, a real haven of peace offering an exceptional panorama of the city's roofs and the lake.

 Its museums